Orange-OpenSource/ods-android/docs/components/Chips.md

 `modifier: Modifier` | `Modifier` | `Modifier` to be applied to the chip `enabled: Boolean` | `true` | Controls the enabled state of the chip.
 When `false`, this chip will not respond to user input.
 `selected: Boolean` | `false` | Controls the selected state of the chip.
 When `true`, the chip is highlighted (useful for choice chips).
-`leadingIcon: OdsChip.LeadingIcon?` | `null` | Icon to be displayed at the start of the chip, preceding the text `leadingAvatar: OdsChip.LeadingAvatar?` | `null` | Avatar to be displayed in a circle shape at the start of the chip, preceding the content text
-`onCancel: (() -> Unit)?` | `null` | Callback called on chip cancel cross click.
+`leading: OdsChip.Leading?` | `null` | The leading content to be displayed at the start of the chip, preceding the text `onCancel: (() -> Unit)?` | `null` | Callback called on chip cancel cross click.
 Pass `null` for no cancel cross.
 {:.table}